Inverse matrices, column space and null space

 - Zero case

-case, A squish the space to lower dimension.
-So we can’t find Inverse of A. we can’t unsquish line to plane using function.- Because single vector has to become multiple vector to broaden dimension.
+- In \(det(A) = 0\) case, A squish the space to lower dimension.
+So we can’t find Inverse of A. we can’t unsquish line to plane using function.

 - But we can find the infinite solutions if transformation squish a plane to line while x and v are same direction(linearly dependant) and others do not exist solution.